AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

        componentGroup="Venia - Commerce"/>
    ```

-   Above is the Component definition for the Product Teaser Component in our project.
+   The Component definition above is for the Product Teaser Component in your project.
 Notice the property `sling:resourceSuperType="core/cif/components/commerce/productteaser/v1/productteaser"`.
-This is an example of creating a [Proxy component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/using.html#create-proxy-components).
-Instead of copying and pasting all of the Product Teaser HTL scripts from the AEM CIF Core Components, we can use the `sling:resourceSuperType` to inherit all of the functionality.
+This property is an example of creating a [Proxy component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/using.html#create-proxy-components).
+Instead of copying and pasting the Product Teaser HTL scripts from the AEM CIF Core Components, you can use the `sling:resourceSuperType` to inherit all the functionality.

 1. Open the file `productteaser.html`.
-This is a copy of the `productteaser.html` file from the [CIF Product Teaser](https://github.com/adobe/aem-core-cif-components/blob/master/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productteaser/v1/productteaser/productteaser.html)
+This file is a copy of the `productteaser.html` file from the [CIF Product Teaser](https://github.com/adobe/aem-core-cif-components/blob/master/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productteaser/v1/productteaser/productteaser.html).

    ```html
    <!--/* productteaser.html */-->